Inside Britain’s Tortured Embrace of Donald Trump

 If anything, Britain has become “even tougher” in its support of Ukraine since voting to leave the European Union, Ukraine’s U.N. ambassador, Volodymr Yelchenko, told FP.
 “It’s like their hands have been untied,” he said.

 Trump himself has been harder to read.
-He’s talked up the prospect of closer ties with Putin, but also been cozy with countries, like Britain, who are leery of the Russian leader.
+He’s talked up the prospect of closer ties with Putin, but also has been cozy with countries like Britain, which is leery of the Russian leader.
 And while he’s been loath to criticize Russian actions, his administration at times has excoriated them.

 Following his White House meeting with May, Trump mulled an uncertain future with his Russian counterpart — and left unresolved whether he will really listen to May’s urgent warnings.

 “I hope we have a fantastic relationship.
-That’s possible and it’s also possible we won’t,” Trump said.
+That’s possible, and it’s also possible we won’t,” Trump said.

-He then turned to the Prime minister and explained that he had many good relations with people he didn’t think he’d like, and he ended up disliking people he thought he’d like.
+He then turned to the prime minister and explained that he had many good relations with people he didn’t think he’d like, and he ended up disliking people he thought he’d like.

 “So, Theresa, we never know about those things, do we?”

-Photo Credit: BRENDAN SMIALOWSKI/AFP/Getty Images
+Photo credit: BRENDAN SMIALOWSKI/AFP/Getty Images